wtkns/-CHAZ/README.md

 ## Setup
 Each player chooses one of the following  "leaders" as their personification;
-each leader having special rules and unique secret objectives for accumulating "Clout" depending on their faction.
+Each leader having special rules and unique secret objectives for accumulating "Clout" depending on their faction.

-Omari Salisbury, Jenny Durkan, Nikkita Oliver, Raz Simone, Carmen Best, Ijeoma Oluo, Michael Solan, Dave Segal, Kshama Sawant, Andy Ngo, @Spekulation, Tim Eyman, Gavin McInnes, Jason Rantz, Dan Savage, the unnamed cow, @anonymous, Jeff Bezos,
+Omari Salisbury: can place a livestreamer in any one location in every round, Jenny Durkan: can remove all police from one location once per game Nikkita Oliver: can play a press conference in any location, deescalating rioters into peaceful protestors Raz Simone: starts the game with two "woke militia" tokens Carmen Best: has unlimited supply of tear gas unless Ijeoma Oluo: can issue a statement converting nimby neighbors in one location into woke allies for one round Michael Solan: can play a "Police Escalate" card in any one location in each round Kshama Sawant: can play a "Protest March" and move all protestors from one location to an adjacent location Andy Ngo: can turn one police in any location with woke militia into a bastard cops
+@Spekulation: starts the game with one free "Fact Check", to cancel the rules from one tweet Tim Eyman: can convert Woke Neighbors in one location to NIMBY Gavin McInnes: starts the game with two "agent provocateur" tokens Jason Rantz: can deadmedia broadcast from any one location in every round Dan Savage: can add 3 woke neighbors to The Cuff each round the unnamed cow: starts the game with unlimited milk (anti cs gas)
+@anonymous: on their turn can cherry-pick that rounds tweet from the tweetdeck Jeff Bezos: can add 3 NIMBY brogrammers per round to Sunset Apartment (as long as there is no property damage) Marcus Henderson: starts the game with an unlimited supply of seeds

 ## Phases of Play
 ### tweetstorm